LS-Organization/MonitorX/README.md

 # Real-Time Multi-Account Monitoring System

-This is a modular, real-time monitoring framework designed for tracking and alerting on multiple trading accounts across exchanges.
+This is a  real-time monitoring framework designed for tracking Galio and alerting on multiple trading accounts across exchanges.
 It processes live WebSocket data and dispatches account-specific logic functions for things like delta checks, balance monitoring, risk exposure, and more.

 The system is data-driven, configuration-controlled, and built to be extensible and resilient.